-Thomas Carlson is a Ph.D. candidate studying the history of Christianity in the Medieval Middle East (see Research below).
-He has previously earned an M.A. in History (Princeton), an M.St. in Syriac Studies (Oxon.), and an M.Div.
-(Trinity Evangelical Divinity School).
+Thomas A. Carlson is a Postdoctoral Research Associate in Medieval Middle East History, as well as a Research Fellow on the Syriaca.org project based at Beth Mardutho Research Library in Piscataway, N.J.
+Before his Ph.D. in History (Princeton, 2012), he previously earned an M.A. in History (Princeton, 2009), an M.St. in Syriac Studies (Oxford, 2007), and an M.Div.
+(Trinity Evangelical Divinity School, 2006).
 His undergraduate studies were at the University of Washington, with a B.A. in English Literature and a B.S. in Pure Mathematics and Computer Science.
-He is originally from Minnesota.

-Mr. Carlson has taught two courses at Rutgers University (New Brunswick) as a Part-Time Lecturer: "The Mongol Empire" (Spring 2011) and "The Age of Reformation" (Spring 2010).
-His teaching interests are centered in the medieval eastern Mediterranean and Iraq, but expand to include the late antique Middle East and all of medieval Europe and the Middle East.
-Before coming to Princeton, he had previously taught pre-calculus at a high school level in the Seattle area and a year-long course in New Testament Greek at Trinity Evangelical Divinity School.
+Dr. Carlson has taught two courses at Rutgers University (New Brunswick) as a Part-Time Lecturer: "The Mongol Empire" (Spring 2011) and "The Age of Reformation" (Spring 2010).
+Before coming to Princeton, he previously taught pre-calculus in Seattle and a year-long course in New Testament Greek at Trinity Evangelical Divinity School.

 - Mark Dickens and Nicholas Sims-Williams, with contributions by Thomas A. Carlson and Christiane Reck, “Christian Calendrical Fragments from Turfan,” in J. Ben-Dov, W. Horowitz, and J. Steele (eds.), Living the Lunar Calendar.
 Proceedings of the Conference at the Bible Lands Museum Jerusalem (Calendars and Years 3; Oxford: Oxbow Books, forthcoming).